Vtekickedinyo/sway.config/README.md

 ▫️The default creates the following directory: $(xdg-user-dir PICTURES)/screenshots

-### Run the following in terminal to make the directory:
+### ◽Run the following in terminal to make the directory:
 ```
 mkdir $(xdg-user-dir PICTURES)/screenshots
 ```